viviannevilar/webscraper/Readme.md

 ## Woolworths

 You need to log in first before running the script.
 For each state, Woolworths has two sets of prices: one for urban and one for rural areas.
-Thus, the script saves price data for one chosen rural city and one chosen location in the capital for each state.
+Thus, the script saves price data for one chosen rural city and one chosen location in the capital of each state.

-This was working as of around mid 2020.
-I will be updating this in the next few days to make sure it works and to fix a few issues.

 ## Osagitfilter